AlgoTradingHub/theplatform-book/source/verbs/other/react.md

 ```

 Thats all!
 Session-based asynchronuous server is done.
 Simple, yes?
-Tos see which tasks are exists and in what state - use top[]:
+To see which tasks exist and their state, use [top](/verbs/concurrency/top.md):

 ```o
 o)top[]